CoEDL/visualopie/README.md

 ## Acknowlegdements
 OPIE is part of the OPAL project at the University of Queensland, within the Social Robotics Group which is part of the [ITEE Co-Innovation Group](http://www.itee.uq.edu.au/research/co-innovation).

-The Indigenous Language Robot project is a collaborative project with the Ngukurr community, and [Ngukurr Language Centre](http://www.ngukurrlc.org.au/) in Australia [More information](http://www.itee.uq.edu.au/research/projects/opal/ngukurr).
+The Indigenous Language Robot project is a collaborative project with the Ngukurr community, and [Ngukurr Language Centre](http://www.ngukurrlc.org.au/) in Australia.
+[More information](http://www.itee.uq.edu.au/research/projects/opal/ngukurr).

 The project was supervised by [Dr Gautier Durantin](http://gdurantin.com/).

 ## Usage
 ### User Guides
-[User Guides](docs/README.md) : For general guides on how to use VisualOPIE.
+[User Guides](/inst/shiny-examples/visualopie/docs/README.md) : For general guides on how to use VisualOPIE.

 ### Installation
 In the R console: